minicomp/wax_tasks/README.md

 Takes a local directory of images and pdf files and generates tiles and data that work with a IIIF compliant image viewer like [OpenSeaDragon](https://openseadragon.github.io/), [Mirador](http://projectmirador.org/), or [Leaflet IIIF](https://github.com/mejackreed/Leaflet-IIIF).
 [Read More](#TODO).

 `$ bundle exec rake wax:derivatives:iiif collection-name`

+### wax:clobber

+Destroys (or "clobbers") wax-generated files, i.e., pages generated from `wax:pagemaster`, derivatives generated from `wax:derivatives`, and search indexes generated with `wax:search` so you can start from scratch.

+This task does *not* touch your source metadata or source image files!
+Instead, it simply clears a path for you to regenerate your collection materials in case you add/edit source materials.

+`$ bundle exec rake wax:clobber collection-name`

 # Contributing